Trafficking is a Problem for Black Girls, Too

 Chandra White-Cummings, Managing Editor

-A teenage girl bounds down the steps to her kitchen, assures her mom that she has no time for breakfast but will grab something at school, says she is walking to school with her best friend, heads out the door happy, and vanishes.
+A teenage girl bounds down the steps to her kitchen, assures her mom that she has no time for breakfast but will grab something at school.
+She says she is walking to school with her best friend, heads out the door happy, and vanishes.
 The police and even school personnel try to characterize her as just a rebellious or flighty runaway.
 She was actually snatched a block from her home by a sexual trafficker.

 This particular scenario is the beginning of a novel by Pamela Samuels Young, Anybody’s Daughter, but similar situations happen daily in real life.
 Data on child sexual trafficking is complex, not integrated across related issues, and underreported but the following statistics shed light on the problem: